mwt/matthewthom.as/_posts/2021-09-30-optimal-fair-contests.md

 ## Model

 Suppose that the prize of contest is worth one to both players.
 So, the two players have the same value.
 However, their scores have different costs.
-In particular, we will say that the score is $$k > 1$$ times more costly for Player 2 than for Player 1.
+In particular, we will say that the score is $k > 1$ times more costly for Player 2 than for Player 1.
 You can interpret this as saying that Player 1 is more skilled.
 So, it takes less effort for her to produce a high score.

-The probability of Player $$i$$ winning the prize in a contest when she chooses score $$s_i$$ and her opponent chooses score $$s_{-i}$$ is:
+The probability of Player $i$ winning the prize in a contest when she chooses score $s_i$ and her opponent chooses score $s_{-i}$ is:

 $$
     p_{i}(s_i, s_{-i}).